ningkaiyang/PacificaAutoAgendaWriter/README.md

 *   **GUI Experience:** Working on improving the overall user interface for smoother navigation and better usability - add Pacifica branding and make neater fun stuff.
 *   **Improved Error Messages:** Add more details to why a .csv import fails, potentially scanning across set of expected column headers in the .csv until a mismatch to what is expected occurs, and then saying that it expects column 'A' to be 'MEETING DATE', etc.
 *   **Ignoring Certain Statements:** Parse out and ignore everything denoted by brackets [] in what is sent to the LLM.
-*   **Settings Menu: Model Installer Button:** Create a settings menu and appdata folder and allow for installing of Qwen model from huggingface.
 *   **Settings Menu: Prompt Selection:** Create a settings menu and appdata folder and allow for flexible prompt modification in the back-end.
 *   **Settings Menu: Debug Mode:** Create a settings menu and appdata folder and allow for toggling a Debug Mode, where when enabled a terminal appears where the PASS 1 and PASS 2 thoughts are outputted, alongside input values and token speeds and memory, to see and help debug on any OS.